 - Duplicates – I found there were approximately 2700 duplicates blurbs in the dataset, often capturing where a project spans categories or is relaunched.
 To remove this distortion, I cut all duplicate rows

 - Currencies - I convert goal amounts to USD equivalents for a consistent size metric.
-I also take natural logs of these variables to help capture the broad range in project scale - this does not directly affect tree-based logic but does aid visualisation
+I also take natural logs of these variables to help capture the broad range in project scale - this does not directly affect tree-based logic but does aid visualization

 - Encoding – standard dummification approaches for categorical variables

-There are some issues relating to the point-in-time nature of the data – the dataset is scraped at a specific time but posts may be removed or edited after launch.
+There are some issues relating to the point-in-time nature of the data – the dataset is scraped at a specific time, but posts may be removed or edited after launch.
 You might expect this to positively skew success rates as unsuccessful campaigns could be hidden or removed from the site.
 To explore this, I looked at the projects listed by year against a historic dataset scraped through a similar process in 2018 – this analysis indicates that many of the pre-2015 projects do not appear in the latest dataset.

 Despite this the success rate profile does not look materially different between these two cuts, which may mean the skew is not systematic.
-So inaccuracies in the historic project database could be an issue– in an ideal world I would aggregate a set of unique projects across scraped data at all available points.
+So, inaccuracies in the historic project database could be an issue– in an ideal world I would aggregate a set of unique projects across scraped data at all available points.
 For now, I’ll proceed with 2019 data on the assumption that historic projects are missing completely at random.

-Simple analysis of the dataset is revealing - the most popular categories to launch a kickstarter project relate to music, film & music and art.
+Simple analysis of the dataset is revealing - the most popular categories to launch a Kickstarter project relate to music, film & music and art.

-Focussing instead on the flow of funding offers a different view - significantly more money is pledged towards technology, design and games with an average of $30k+ per project, compared to <$12k in all other categories.
+Focusing instead on the flow of funding offers a different view - significantly more money is pledged towards technology, design and games with an average of $30k+ per project, compared to <$12k in all other categories.
 There is significant variation in success rates by category: more than 75% of comics/dance projects succeed, while fewer than 30% of food/journalism projects are successful.

 My aim is to build a classification model to predict which projects succeed – I will focus on the f1-score to judge the results as this reflects a useful mix of the accuracy and recall.
-To deal with this small class imbalance I use undersampling of the majority class (failure) which means results across approaches are more comparable.
+To deal with this small class imbalance I use under sampling of the majority class (failure) which means results across approaches are more comparable.